 Health Indicator Report of Obesity Among Adults

-NotesObesity is defined as a BMI of 30 or more.
+NotesObesity is defined as a body mass index (BMI) of 30 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters.
-In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment.
-Data has been updated from 2011 onward in all chart views to reflect this modification.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health